WinShell-Bhanu/Clipsync/README.md

 ## Installation

 ### macOS
-Head to the [Releases tab](https://github.com/WinShell-Bhanu/Clipsync/releases/latest) or click the "Download for macOS" button to grab `Clipsync.Release.zip`.
+Head to the [Releases tab](https://github.com/WinShell-Bhanu/Clipsync/releases/latest) or click the "Download for macOS" button to grab the `ClipSync.vX.X.X.zip` release file.

 **Installation steps:**
 1. Unzip the downloaded folder.